Red Form notification

 Further information regarding Wild Country

-Please remember all Gold expeditions must be in wild country in order to meet the 20 conditions so please ensure you check this carefully.
+Please remember all Gold expeditions must be in wild country in order to meet condition 17 of the 20 conditions so please ensure you check this carefully.

 Contact [email protected] if you need any further information.